codefresh-io/docs.codefresh.io/_docs/runtime/managed-cluster.md

 1. From either the **Topology** or **List** views, select the runtime to which to add the cluster.
 1. Topology View: Select {::nomarkdown}<img src="../../../images/icons/add-cluster.png" display=inline-block/>{:/}.
   List View: Select the **Managed Clusters** tab, and then select **+ Add Cluster**.
-1. In the Add Managed Cluster panel:
+1. In the Add Managed Cluster panel, copy and run the command:

-  * **Cluster Name**: Enter the context name for your cluster (as it appears in your kubeconfig file).
-  * Define the parameters and then run the command:
-    `cf cluster add <runtime-name> --context <context_name> [--dry-run]`
+    `cf cluster add <runtime-name> [--dry-run]`
     where:
       `<runtime-name>` is the runtime to which to register the cluster.
 The name of the selected runtime is automatically added.
-      `<context_name>` is the kube context with the credentials to communicate with the managed cluster.
-If not supplied, the CLI displays the list of available clusters as defined in `kubeconfig`.
       `--dry-run` is optional, and required if you want to generate a list of YAML manifests that you can redirect and apply manually with `kubectl`.

    {% include